 These questions are meant to serve as guidelines for referring a student to CARE.

-Please note that CARE operates during normal business hours, and does not provide immediate crisis response.
+Please note that the Office of Student Conduct and Community Support operates during normal business hours (8am to 5pm), and does not provide immediate crisis response.
 If you have a concern about a student that you believe requires immediate attention, please contact Public Safety at 971-722-4902 or in an emergency Public Safety can be reached at 971-722-4444.

-- Wait for reporter response (if needed before taking action)
+- Wait for reporter response (if needed before contacting student).

 - The following happen in a loop:

 At PCC, we have a team of professionals who are dedicated to your overall well-being and your academic success.
 As your faculty, I may submit a CARE referral to make sure that you have wrap-around support to be successful here at PCC.
 You are also welcome to submit a CARE report for yourself or others.

 For questions or to talk through a situation, please contact email@example.com.
 If you are needing to complete a background check or a disciplinary check for transferring to another institution, please contact firstname.lastname@example.org.